Skip to main content

 What is the best eSIM for traveling in Europe?

-Airalo's Europe regional plan is the best overall choice, offering coverage in 39 European countries with reliable speeds and competitive pricing starting at $5 for 1GB.
+Saily's Europe regional plan is the best overall choice, offering competitive pricing starting at $3.99 for 1GB with reliable speeds across 30+ European countries.
 For unlimited data, Holafly's Europe plan is the top pick at around $27 for 5 days.

 Do eSIMs work across all EU countries?